Silver

 and fancy goods.
 A third partner, J. L. Ellis, joined the firm in 1841, when

+the name changed to Tiffany, Young & Ellis.
 The company’s offerings expanded to include furniture, glassware,

 jewelry, and ladies’ accessories, and by 1847, silver was included in the line